 If you are like the rest of Canadians you probably have the same Internet connection for at least the past 2 years.
-But the demand on the internet connection in our daily lives and homes keeps on growing.
-The reason driving the growing demand are certainly many.
+But the demand for the internet connection in our daily lives and homes keeps on growing.
+The reason for driving the growing demand is certainly many.
 But to group them easily namely we have:

 - More mobile devices connected (phones, tablets, laptops..)

 - Smart things (Smart speakers, Smart Plugs, Smart thermostats..)